Safe Reinforcement Learning Using Black-Box Reachability Analysis: Conclusion

 \section{Conclusion}

-This paper proposes the Black-box Reachability Safety Layer, or BRSL, a safety framework that does not require a system model and instead learns a stochastic model of the environment and robot online.
-BRSL ensures safety via data-driven reachable set computation paired with a novel technique to ensure collision-free reachable sets.
-The proposed framework was evaluated on three robot motion planning problems, which demonstrated that BRSL respects safety constraints while achieving a high reward over time in comparison to other state-of-the-art methods.
-For future work, we will explore continuous-time settings and different representations for less conservative reachability, and the minimum amount of data needed for safety guarantees.
+This paper proposes the Black-box Reachability Safety Layer, or BRSL, for safe RL without having a system model \textit{a priori}.
+BRSL ensures safety via data-driven reachability analysis and a novel technique to push reachable sets out of collision.
+To enable the RL agent to make dynamics-informed decisions, BRSL also learns an environment model online, which does not affect the safety guarantee.
+The framework was evaluated on four robot motion planning problems, wherein BRSL respects safety constraints while achieving a high reward over time in comparison to state-of-the-art methods.
+For future work, we will explore continuous-time settings, reducing the conservativeness of our reachability analysis, and minimizing the amount of data needed to guarantee safety.